Catalog 2024-2025

 11 courses distributed as follows:

-• 1 200- level departmental course (in addition to ENGL 297 Literary Analysis)
+• One 200- level departmental course (not including ENGL 297 Literary Analysis)

 • English 297 Literary Analysis

-• 4 300-400 level ENGC courses, including at most one creative writing course from another department
+• Four 300-400 level ENGC courses, including at most one creative writing course from another department

-• 8 of the 11 total classes must be at the 300-400 level, and at least one of these classes must be a 400-level ENGC seminar (in addition to the thesis course)
+• Eight of the eleven total classes must be at the 300-400 level, and at least one of these classes must be a 400-level ENGC seminar (in addition to the thesis course)

 Senior Capstone Experience